jamplate/processor/README.md

 - `#SPREAD <Parameter>` this command will evaluate the parameter given to it and parse it as `json object`.
 If the parsing was successful, the mappings in the parsed object will be transferred to the heap.
-Otherwise, the call is ignored.

 - `#UNDEC <Address>` this command will allocate `NULL` to the heap at the address given to